 |1:1000||2.44 ± 2.5||9.7 ± 2.3||9.0 ± 1.5||5.4 ± 1.1||0.3 ± 0.2||54|

 |Baseline||2.31 ± 2.2||82|

-Overall, 81% of the patients were asymptomatic while receiving full-strength sacrosidase; this incidence of symptom freedom and the gastrointestinal (GI) symptom scores were similar to the respective values recorded during the sucrose-free diet period.3 In patients up to 3 years of age, as many as 86% became asymptomatic, and in patients 3 years and older, 77% became asymptomatic.
+Overall, 81% of the patients were asymptomatic (defined as symptom-free for at least 7 of the 10 treatment days) while receiving full-strength sacrosidase; this incidence of symptom freedom and the gastrointestinal (GI) symptom scores were similar to the respective values recorded during the sucrose-free diet period.3 In patients up to 3 years of age, as many as 86% became asymptomatic, and in patients 3 years and older, 77% became asymptomatic.
 This difference suggests the therapeutic response to sacrosidase does not differ significantly by age (Figure 5).4

 Only four patients in the trial experienced adverse events, including wheezing, vomiting, pallor, and dehydration.
 Three of these subjects completed the trial and continued in an open-label trial with sacrosidase.
 The remaining patient, who was hospitalized for wheezing and withdrew from the trial, had preexisting asthma.
 Most of the adverse events were attributed to concurrent illnesses common in childhood and judged probably unrelated to sacrosidase.3

 Figure 5.
 Differences in percent change from baseline in resolution of gastrointestinal symptoms (asymptomatic) to full-strength sacrosidase by subject age4